neilgee/beavertron/README.md

 ### Child Theme Class - FLChildTheme
 - */classes/class-fl-child-theme.php* contains all CSS and Javascript files for enqueing, some are enqueued others are commented out, here is where you add all the styles and scripts.

-### Cache Buster - FLCache
-- */classes/class-fl-builder-cache-helper.php* upcoming BB code to purge all the popular caches when saving layouts and templates in BB/Themer.

 ### Folder Structure - includes-child
 At the top of _functions.php_ there a number of include files that you can comment/uncomment for adding functionality.
 The folder they are pulled from is *includes-child* as the *includes* folder is only used for parent theme overrides
 - */includes-child/beaverbuilder.php* BeaverBuilder plugin functionality: